brienze1/test-nubank/README.md

       ```bash
       java -jar ./target/nubank-challenge.jar < ./src/main/resources/input.txt
       ```

+#### Docker Input
+- In case you want to use a Docker container to run the application first you need to build the Docker image from Dockerfile:
+    - Windows/macOS/Linux/WSL
+      ```bash
+      docker build -t nubank-challenge .
+      ```

+- And then run the new created image:
+  - Windows/macOS/Linux/WSL
+    ```bash
+    docker run --rm -it nubank-challenge:latest
+    ```

+- Insert the desired operations (example bellow):
+  - Windows/macOS/Linux/WSL
+    ```
+    [{"operation":"buy", "unit-cost":10.00, "quantity": 10000}, {"operation":"sell", "unit-cost":20.00, "quantity": 5000}]
+    ```

 ### Testing

 - To run the tests just type the command bellow in terminal: